If your Google Display ads aren’t bringing you the ROI you want, one of these reasons could be to blame.

 - Success tips for setting up campaigns

-There are multiple factors you may not be aware of that could be causing ads to underperform.
-We tapped our lead strategist Justine Rabideau to help break them down below, from hidden settings that affect targeting parameters to creative that misses the mark.
+Multiple factors — some you may not even be aware of — could cause your ads to underperform, from hidden settings that affect targeting parameters to creative that misses the mark.

 1. Your targeting is off

-- In-market audience targeting – qualified people who are actively researching or considering buying offerings similar to your own
+- In-market: In-market users are qualified people who are actively researching or considering purchasing offerings similar to your company’s.

-- Customer Match targeting – a great way to advertise additional or new offerings to current customers for upsell opportunities via an email list
+- Customer match: Advertise additional or new offerings to current customers for upsell opportunities via an email list or your CRM.

-One of the major reasons your Google Display ads are underperforming could be that your targeting isn’t right or the audiences you’re targeting don’t make sense for the campaign.
+One of the major reasons your Google Display ads may be underperforming is that your targeting isn’t right or the audiences you’re targeting don’t make sense for the campaign.
 Review what you have set up and make sure you’re targeting the right groups.

 2. Your creative isn’t optimized

 Launching Display campaigns without going through the steps to ensure your creative is optimized may lead to a low-quality ad with underperforming results.
-Luckily, there are a few best practices to keep in mind or use as a checklist before you go live.
+Luckily, there are a few best practices to keep in mind before you go live.

 3. You’re not speaking to your audience’s pain points